kapitalizedk/kaptain-hermit-md/README.md

 If you find this project helpful and would like to support my efforts, you can show your appreciation in three ways:

-1. **Buy Me a Coffee**: Your support will help me stay motivated and continue working on exciting projects like this one.
+1. **send me airtime**: Your support will help me stay motivated and continue working on exciting projects like this one.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.buymeacoffee.com/adithyanr">
+07035619894
+mtn">
   <img src="https://i.ibb.co/KNnhcvX/bmc-button.png" alt="Buy Me Coffee" height="40" width="150" style="margin-left: 60px;">
 </a>

 2. **Donate USDT (Tether) Crypto**: You can also support me by donating crypto directly to my USDT wallet.
 Your contribution will go a long way in helping me improve and maintain this project.

-   Crypto Wallet Address: `0x816a82f51b45e97ffeff60e177ae79f5ae971efb`
+   Crypto Wallet Address

 Your generosity is greatly appreciated!